After His Wife's Death, A Dad Tells His Daughter That Grief Can Be A Gift

 Tria said that her mom's opinionated nature also came with a lot of charm.

 "Yes," Eddie said.
 "She had a very infectious smile.
-Sort of a half-pixie-ish gleeful grin."
+Sort of a half-pixie-ish, gleeful grin."

 The father and daughter are grateful to look back on her words from years of her journaling.